A Deserter Abroad: Venice

 ‘Gondoliers,’ he said.
 ‘What a racket.’

-But singing gondoliers aside, the walk to a cafe for breakfast reminded me of one of the many reasons I adore Venice.
+But singing gondoliers aside, the walk to a cafe for breakfast reminded me of why I adore Venice.

 Firstly, it can be (summer tourist hordes aside) so blissfully peaceful.
 Partly this may be due to the calming qualities of water.
 I recalled the story of the creation of Thamesmead and how lakes and waterways were introduced there with the intention of placating the unruly natives being uprooted and bussed in from Peckham and other inner city areas, as if they knew the high-density housing was going to throw up its own set of problems.
 Some years later they drained Southmere and found two dozen vehicles had been driven into it.